eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Craniofacial Surgery

 Finally, the reconstruction should restore the separation of the cranial cavity and the upper aerodigestive tract and provide an adequate cosmetic and functional rehabilitation.

 A subfrontal approach facilitates exposure and resection of the cephalic boundary of the tumor with less brain retraction than a transcranial approach (bifrontal craniotomy).
 It also facilitates the reconstruction of the skull base and preserves the cosmetic profile of the craniofacial region, thus meeting most of the previously mentioned surgical criteria.
-Endoscopic approaches are associated with less brain manipulation and no brain retraction and, in very select patients, the endoscopic approach offers the possibility of preserving olfaction.
+Endoscopic approaches are associated with less brain manipulation and no brain retraction; and in very select patients, the endoscopic approach offers the possibility of preserving olfaction.
 Nonetheless, not all tumors are amenable to an endoscopic resection.

 Preoperative Details